Accounting, B.S. (Business)

 Supporting Courses and Related Areas

-Select 4 credits: Attainment of 12th credit level proficiency in a single foreign language.
+Select 4 credits: Attainment of 12th credit level proficiency in a single world language.
 Proficiency must be demonstrated by either examination or course work.4

 Select 6 credits of supporting coursework.
 See Department List.6